-In 1988 the Huge Pilkington Charitable International (HPCT) was established in the UK.
-Subsequently Windle International programs were set up in Uganda in 1997.
+In 1988 the Huge Pilkington Charitable International Trust (HPCT) was established in the UK.
+Subsequently Windle International programs were set up in Uganda in 1996.
 Other Program Offices where set up in Khartoum, Ethiopia and Juba in 2005.
-At the moment Windle International Uganda is a member of the Windle Trust International Federation with programs in the UK as Windle Trust International, in Kenya as WTK, in Uganda as WIU, in Khartoum as WTI Sudan and in Southern Sudan as WTI South Sudan.
+At the moment Windle International Uganda is a member of the Windle Trust International Federation with programs in the UK as Windle Trust International, in Kenya as Windle International Kenya, in Khartoum as Windle Trust International Sudan and in Southern Sudan as Windle Trust International South Sudan.

-To date, in partnership with UNHCR, Windle International Uganda has supported over 300,000 refugees and people affected by conflict access quality education from ECD to University.
-Currently, Windle has gross enrolment of 57683 children across the settlements in Uganda out of which 86% are refugees.
-A total of 193,640 children are being supported in primary education out of which 81.4% are refugees from across the neighbouring countries with majority being South Sudanese.
-In partnership with UNHCR, Windle currently offer secondary education scholarships to 14175 out of which 71.3% who access this scheme are refugees.
+To date, in partnership with United Nations High Commission for Refugees(UNHCR), Windle International Uganda has supported over 300,000 refugees and people affected by conflict to access quality education from Early Childhood Development to University.
+Currently, WIU has gross enrollment of 429,946 children and net enrollment of 268,462 children across the settlements in Uganda the neighboring countries with majority being South Sudanese.
+In partnership with UNHCR, WIU currently offers secondary education scholarships to 14,175 out of which 71.3% are refugees.

-Windle International Uganda also offers university scholarships to local universities within Uganda for undergraduate and masters programmes in UK universities.
-Over the years, Windle International Uganda through DAFI, has offered 547 scholarships to refugees for undergraduates and 547 for masters in different disciplines with 82% being refugees.
+WIU also offers university scholarships to local universities within Uganda for undergraduate and masters programmes in UK universities.
+Over the years, Windle International Uganda through the DAFI programme , has offered more than 547 scholarships to refugees for undergraduates and 547 for masters in different disciplines with 82% being refugees.
 Currently, there 279 students on scholarship across universities in Uganda enrolled in different courses.
 Windle has 09 students currently for masters in United Kingdom.